Ali-consciousroad/listComponentReact/README.md

 # List component
 Render and transform lists with keys in React

-Loop over the desserts array, the data prop to display all desserts using an ES6 map function
+Loop over the desserts array, the data prop to display all desserts respecting the given conditions using an ES6 map function

 Logic
 A. Important Filter and Sort first for better efficiency